ChrisDuffley/stationPlaylist/readme.md

 * Press P to play the next selected track.
 * Press U to pause or unpause playback.
 * Press S to stop the track with fade out, or to stop the track instantly, press T.
-* Press M or Shift+M to turn on or off the microphone, respectively.
+* Press M or Shift+M to turn on or off the microphone, respectively, or press N to enable microphone without fade.
 * Press A to enable automation or Shift+A to disable it.
 * Press L to enable line-in input or Shift+L to disable it.
 * Press R to hear remaining time for the currently playing track in seconds.
+* Press Shift+R to get a report on library scan progress.
+* Press F1 to show a help dialog which lists available commands.

 ## End of track alarm